image of wood-destroying pests in the uk

 Managing Water Sources

-Proper water management can go a long way towards pest control.
-Repair any leaks promptly, and ensure your gutters and downspouts are directing water away from your home’s foundation.
-Regularly drain any standing water in your yard to discourage mosquitoes.
+Proper water management can go a long way toward pest control.
+Repair any leaks promptly, and ensure your gutters and downspouts direct water away from your home’s foundation.
+Also, regularly drain any standing water in your yard to discourage mosquitoes.

 Effective Ventilation

 Humidity can quickly build up in poorly ventilated areas, creating an ideal environment for pests.
-Ensure your attic, basement, and crawl spaces are well-ventilated to keep them dry.
+To keep your attic, basement, and crawl spaces dry, ensure they are well-ventilated.
 Use dehumidifiers or fans in rooms that tend to get damp.

 Regular Inspection